~/research

-I am Johannes Nauta, and I am a postdoctoral researcher studying complex systems.
-I am currently a member of the Dept. of Physics of the University of Padua, Italy.
+My name is Johannes Nauta, and I am currently a postdoctoral researcher studying networks and complex systems at the Dept. of Physics of the University of Padova in Italy.

-Early 2022 I finished my Ph.D. thesis on computational models of optimal foraging patterns.
-During my Ph.D.
-I studied the effects of intra- and interspecific interactions of foragers and focused on how the characteristics of the interaction graph influences (group-) optimal froaging behavior.
-I additionally studied the influence of the spatial distribution of resources on the foraging efficiency population dynamics.
-The latter research is in line with my current interests in ecosystem function.
-I am pursuing an interdisciplinary approach to complex (eco)systems with specific focus on the long-term stability of ecosystems.
+After obtaining my bachelor and master degrees in Nijmegen, The Netherlands, I moved to Ghent, Belgium to do my Ph.D.
+Early 2022, I finished my Ph.D. thesis on computational models of optimal foraging patterns.
+I studied the effects of intra- and interspecific interactions of foragers and focused on how the characteristics of the interaction graph influences (group-) optimal foraging behavior.
+I additionally studied the influence of the spatial distribution of resources on the short-term foraging efficiency and the long-term population dynamics.
+The latter research is in line with my current interests in ecosystem stability and function.
+I am currently pursuing an interdisciplinary approach on the edges of ecology, microbiology, and statistical physics, in order to unravel the mysteries behind ecosystem function.
+More specifically, I would like to understand the mechanisms that facilitate long-term stability of ecosystems with many constituents.

 For more information on my research interests, please see ~/research